 Grace holds a Master’s degree in Transportation from the Massachusetts Institute of Technology and a Bachelor’s degree in Civil Engineering from the University of the Philippines.
 Grace has worked for Fortune 500 companies including United Airlines, Cardinal Health and Baxter Healthcare.

 Eduardo Serafin has 30 years of professional traffic & transportation experience covering planning, policy, environmental impact analysis, preliminary design, engineering operations, complete streets, multi-modal transportation, and safety for various modes.
 He brings together his professional experience from California, the Northeastern United States, Texas, and his native Philippines.
-As Senior Associate for transportation planning and engineering, Eduardo strives to champion integrated land use-transportation planning, transit planning and transit oriented development (TOD) planning, comprehensive pedestrian and bicyclist planning, environmentally sensitive land development, context-sensitive transportation infrastructure planning, transportation demand management, and the ethical practice of professional traffic engineering.
+As Senior Transportation Planner & Engineer, Eduardo strives to champion integrated land use-transportation planning, transit planning and transit oriented development (TOD) planning, comprehensive pedestrian and bicyclist planning, environmentally sensitive land development, context-sensitive transportation infrastructure planning, transportation demand management, and the ethical practice of professional traffic engineering.

 For a major university in California, Eduardo manages training and professional development programs to address the dynamic training needs of the California transportation professional community.
 Eduardo was also an adjunct lecturer at the San Jose State University’s Master of Urban Planning program.